Azure-Samples/multimodal-rag-code-execution/deployment/README.md

     ./deploy_public.sh
     ```

-The script will check if Docker and jq are installed and running.
-If not, it will prompt you to install them.
-It will then proceed with the deployment of Azure resources.
+If all the requirements are in place,  the sript will then proceed with the deployment of Azure resources.

 ## Troubleshooting